thirukkural2022/obedparla.com/drafts/mentals-models-react.md

-Something important to note: I'm a visual person, and we all are to different levels, so when I think about a problem I see it visually in my mind and I try to solve it visually, like machine gears turning and fitting together.
-You'll see a representation of how I imagine functionality right here.
+Something important to note: I'm a visual person, and we all are to different levels, so when I think about a problem I see it visually in my mind and I try to solve it visually, as if my code was made of machine gears turning and fitting together.
+I'll show you a visual representation of how I imagine code works, and I hope it helps you build your own mental models to tackle the difficulties of everyday React.

 ## Closures are fancy boxes